How I navigate my school documents using the command line (and why you might want to too)

 folder structure

-obviously, i have a folder for each subject. these are grouped by semester and intake. pretty standard for anyone in uni.
+first of all, have a folder for each subject/module. you can group them by semester and intake. pretty standard for anyone in uni.

-folder names have to be in short form, for reasons i’ll explain later.
+folder names have to be in short form, and try to be consistent with the structure within each module’s folder, for reasons i’ll explain later.

 ├── school